bluesky-social/social-app/modules/expo-selectable-text/README.md

 the press, determines which segment it is, and sends an `onTextPress` event to the JS side along with the index of the segment.
 On the JS side, we have our array of segments (that included the `onPress` event from the `Text`/`SelectableText`) that we can now call based on the index from the native event.

-We can't reliably modify the size of the view's container on the native side (*don't take my word for this, I might be - and likely am - wrong about this).
-Therefore, we send an `onTextLayout` event to the JS thread that we can use to resize the container's height based on the required height to display the text.
-This only gets called once per text update.